 Northrim BanCorp, Inc. Declares Quarterly Cash Dividend of $0.60 per Share

-ANCHORAGE, Alaska, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Northrim BanCorp, Inc. NRIM today announced that the Board of Directors declared a regular quarterly cash dividend of $0.60 per share.
+/EIN News/ -- ANCHORAGE, Alaska, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Northrim BanCorp, Inc. (NASDAQ: NRIM) today announced that the Board of Directors declared a regular quarterly cash dividend of $0.60 per share.
 The dividend will be payable on March 17, 2023, to shareholders of record at the close of business on March 9, 2023.

 “We are pleased to announce a quarterly dividend of $0.60 per share, as we continue to be committed to providing returns to our shareholders,” said Joe Schierhorn, President and CEO.
 At the stock price of $52.47 per share at the close of the market on February 23, 2023, the current dividend equates to a yield of 4.57% on an annualized basis.